Unpaid marina and shipyard fees and abandoned boats: The problems and the solutions

 Australian marinas and shipyards continue to be plagued by vessels where the rent or yard fees, sometimes mounting into the tens of thousands of dollars, have not been paid.

-So, what can marinas and shipyards do in a practical sense, to overcome these problems?
+So, what can marinas and shipyards do in a practical sense, to overcome this problem in the problem of abandoned vessels?

 The extent of the problem